pragdave/jeeves/README.md

 ~~~

 What if you wanted to pass some initial values into the store?
 Simply
-override the `new` function.
+override the `run` function.
 It receives the default initial value of
 the state, along with the argument passed by the client to `new`.

 ~~~ elixir